 Source: Hunter Water reply to IPART request for information, 7 September 2016, worksheet 2.c and IPART calculations.

-Our analysis indicates no net benefit for Option B or Option C (ie, that there is no net difference in costs or benefits if IPART or NSW Health undertake activities related to this clause).
+Our analysis indicates there is no net benefit arising from Option B or Option C (ie, that there is no net difference in costs or benefits if IPART or NSW Health undertake activities related to this clause).